omarradwan/CodeforcesTools/README.md

  - #### TimeComplexity:
   The number of the contests in which the user participate * log(the particpant in the contest). let Number of contests is c and particpant is n so time complexity is O(c*log(n)).

+### GetActiveUsers
+- void processUsersRatings()
+  contrusting a treemap of the user ratings where the keys in it is the ratings and the value are the users which have these ratings.
+-  ArrayList<String> execute(int t1, int t2, int rLo, int rHi, int cnt)
+   - iterate over the ratings in the range [rlo,rHi]. complexity: O(n) where 0 < n < 4000.
+     - for each rating value we get the users in this rating. complexity: O(m) where m is the number of users.
+        - for each user get the record of the accpepted submissions sorted and represented by its creation time. complexity: log(n)
+        - for each user submissions we retieve the number of submissions in the range [t1,t2] by using binary search. complexity 2*log(k) where k is the number of submissions.
+   - sort the users according to the number of retrieved submissions. complexity: O(m*log(m))
+   - return the first cnt users from the sorted array.
+  Total complexity:O(MAX(m*log(k),m*log(m))).